k-guy-dev/react-native-use-styles/USER_GUIDE.md

 #### Dynamic styles:

-Here's the approach to use 'Dynamic Styles' using'react-native-use-styles'.
+Here's the approach to use 'Dynamic Styles' using 'useStyles'.

 ```js
 import useStyles from './my-namespaced-styles';